is the unfinished

 .
 Set on the planet of Lenfell, what has been written follows the trials of the three

-be finished, as Rawn has publicly stated she's forgotten some of the plot points and backstory, but on July 23, 2014, she announced
+be finished, as Rawn has publicly stated she's forgotten some of the plot points and backstory.
+On July 23, 2014, she announced

 The stories contain the following tropes:

 - Absurdly Sharp Blade: Gorynel's sword is one of the Fifty, forged with fire and magic.
 It can cut through magical protection as easily as it cuts through flesh.